cornel9i9er/alx-system_engineering-devops/README.md

-Using shebang in linux and making the files executable
+In this repository we will be using shebang to perform basic shell commands,  the repo has a file contaning the files with the shell commands.